aaronsherwood/liveCoding/portingShadertoy_to_p5js.md

 ## * Note: this only covers porting the simplest shaders.

 ### Find replace
-Find the following and replace all the instances of the first iterm with the second:
+Find the following and replace all the instances of the first item with the second:
  - iTime => time
  - iResolution => resolution
  - iMouse => mouse